Skip to content

 This toolkit includes video sessions and resources for agricultural land protection practitioners who want to promote soil health.
 These resources can be used to engage landowners around soil health at a number of different touchpoints—from initial conversations a land trust or public Purchase of Conservation Easement (PACE) staff person might have with a landowner contemplating an easement, to discussions around easement deed terms as well as associated conservation or management plans, to regular easement stewardship or monitoring visits.

-Soil Health Stewards Online Toolkit
+The Soil Health Stewards Program

 Soil Health Stewards Focusing on Grazing in Rangeland and Pasture Systems - April 2024

 The Soil Health Stewards program finalizes its rotation with a call to entities country-wide interested in engaging around soil health on grazing lands (both rangeland and pasture).
 After being awarded grants, thirty-nine entities sent staff to attend four days of training and each developed a Soil Health Stewards Action Plan to use in their work.
 Below is a list of those entities.
-Below is a list of those entities.

 Alaska Farmland Trust